jondarrer/vscode-rego-test-runner/README.md

 ## Features

 Simple way to run OPA Rego tests from within VS Code.
+Tests are policies which begin with `test_`.

 ## Requirements

 This plugin requires the [Open Policy Agent](https://github.com/open-policy-agent/opa) executable (`opa`) to be installed in your $PATH.

 ### Installation